norayr-m/norayr-m/README.md

 ---

-All visualizations and demonstrations were co-authored with Claude (Anthropic).
+All visualizations and demonstrations were co-authored with Claude (Anthropic) and Gemini (Google).

 ---